iamfarzad/fbc-lab-v7/AI_ELEMENTS_INTEGRATION_SUMMARY.md

 - Added `agent?: string` field to identify which agent generated the message

 **Impact:** Type-safe integration between agents and UI components

+Short technical note: `lead-intelligence-agent.ts` sets `metadata.stage` to `"INTELLIGENCE_GATHERING"`, which is not part of the `FunnelStage` union.
+It’s tolerated at runtime but could be aligned by adding a corresponding union member or mapping to an existing stage.

 ---